 The ACA mandated the creation of a formal health exchange in each state, but each person's health insurance experience will differ depending on their state.
 Here are three key differences of the ACA from state-to-state:

 1. How the health insurance exchange is run

-2. Medicaid expansion
+2. ACA Medicaid coverage expansion

 3. Health plan availability and cost

 This article was originally published on September 23, 2013.
-It was last updated December 3, 2021.
+It was last updated on September 7, 2022.